rka97/ELC325-Project/README.md

 where fc is some reference frequency, Tb is the periodic time of the base signal and Eb is the signal energy per bit.

+### Reproducing the Model
+The components are the Random Integer block, the BPSK modulation / demodulation blocks, the AWGN channel block, and blocks for error rate calculation and display.
+Setting the integer block to generate binary numbers, setting the sample time to 0.002 and connecting the blocks as bpsk.slx should lead to the same model.

 ### Scatter Plot at Eb/No=10
 The transmitted/received signals are plotted on the Quadrature-Amplitude and phase plane.